DuyguA/DuyguA.github.io/DativGenitiv.md

 ```
 Article, Number, Adjective(s), Noun, Genitive attribute, Position(s), Relative Cluase, Reflexive Pronoun
 ```
 significantly longer than the English counterpart.
-However, usual noun phrases are not this long of course, usually of the form Article + 1 Adjective + Noun (so don't be scared and run away:)).
+However, usual noun phrases are not this long of course, usually of the form Article + Adjective? + Noun (so don't be scared and run away:)).
 Reason that genitive attribute use is declining might be of this reason as well, not to make long noun phrases; longer it gets more difficult to understand.
 Genitive in NP, i.e. nominal genitive marks possession:
 ```
 Der Beruf des alten Mannes     the profession of the old man